CBC-UCONN/Connect_SublimeText_to_RemoteServer_Over_SSH/README.md

 ```
 echo $SHELL
 ```
 > - If output is `/bin/zsh` .
 Then open `.zshrc` file using nano and add the below line to it and save it.
+If `.zshrc` doesnot exist, you can create it and add the line below to it.
 ```
 alias xanadu="ssh -R 52698:localhost:52698 <userID>@xanadu-submit-ext.cam.uchc.edu"
 ```